appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 4. Select the Proxy API for which you want to create swagger documentation.

-5. Now click on “Here is your swagger endpoint” to open the swagger portal.
+5. Now click on `Here is your swagger endpoint` to open the swagger portal.

 6. The Swagger window appears as shown below.